dgis/xsddiagram/ReadMe.txt

 version 0.18 (Not released yet)
 - Fixed min/maxOccurs for group references (Thanks Cleric-K).
 - Fixed the node expansion group of type 'All' (Thanks Carsten).
+- Fix a bug when printing with margin!
+- On Linux with Mono, the horizontal and vertical scrollbars should now appear.

 version 0.17 (2015-09-02)
 - Add CSV and TXT output rendering following the Christian's idea.